-The institute's expertise in software engineering encompasses the entire development lifecycle, and we focus on the approaches and tools to improve the engineering process of both emerging and widely used software systems.
+The institute's expertise in software engineering encompasses the entire development lifecycle, and we focus on developing the approaches and tools to improve the engineering process of both emerging and widely used software systems.

 Increasing the productivity and improving the quality of software remains a challenge for the software industry.
 Software reuse is one of the most promising approaches which, while simple in concept, poses many challenges in practice.

-Our research and development uses semi-automatic adaptation of software components.
+Our research and development uses automatic adaptation of software components.
 We have developed new approaches to component adaptation using aspect-oriented software engineering techniques.
 We are also developing semantic-based approaches for describing components to allow developers to effectively locate the most relevant components for reuse.

-We have actively extended our research on software reuse and evolution into the emerging areas of context-aware pervasive services, service-oriented systems, and cloud computing, which is the current focus of our research.
+We have actively extended our research on software reuse and software evolution into the emerging areas of context-aware pervasive services, service-oriented systems, and cloud computing, which is the current focus of our research.